 - birth control use

-Amenorrhea is not harmful to your health.
+Secondary amenorrhea usually isn’t harmful to your health.
 It can be treated effectively in most cases.
-However, you must address the underlying conditions that cause amenorrhea to ensure your overall health.
+However, you must address the underlying conditions that cause amenorrhea to prevent any complications.

-A hormonal imbalance is the most common cause of this condition.
+A hormonal imbalance is the most common cause of secondary amenorrhea.
 A hormonal imbalance can occur as a result of:

 - tumors on the pituitary gland